with-labs/popspace/.github/pull_request_template.md

 - [ ] Use "Squash and Merge" strategy
 - [ ] Ensure the commit message is meaningful as a change log for your PR!

-## BEFORE YUO MERGE TO PRODUCTION
+## BEFORE YOU MERGE TO PRODUCTION
-- [] use "merge pull request" strategy. do not squash commits for prod releases.
+- [ ] use "merge pull request" strategy. do not squash commits for prod releases.